Max Planck Institute for Astrophysics: Organization

 The MPA is one of several Max Planck Institutes that specialize in astronomy and astrophysics.
 Others are the Max Planck Institute for Extraterrestrial Physics in Garching (located next-door to the MPA), the Max Planck Institute for Astronomy in Heidelberg, the Max Planck Institute for Radio Astronomy in Bonn, the Max Planck Institute for Solar System Research in Göttingen, and the Max Planck Institute for Gravitational Physics (a.k.a.
 Albert Einstein Institute) in Golm.

 The institute is located next-door to the MPI for Extraterrestrial Physics, as well as the headquarters of the European Southern Observatory.
-It also enjoys close working relationships with the Ludwig Maximilian University of Munich and Technical University Munich.
+It also enjoys close working relationships with LMU Munich and the Technical University of Munich.

 At any given time, the institute employs approximately 50 scientists, instructs over 30 PhD students, and hosts about 20 visiting scientists (some 60 visitors stay for longer than 2 weeks in any given year).

 As of 2021, the four directors of the MPA are Selma de Mink, Guinevere Kauffmann, Eiichiro Komatsu, and Volker Springel.

 Previous directors include Ludwig Biermann (1958 – 75), Rudolf Kippenhahn (1975 – 91), Simon White (1994 – 2019), Rashid Sunyaev (1995 – 2018), Wolfgang Hillebrandt (1997 – 2009) and Martin Asplund (2007 – 2011).